* * *

 Election Judges and Alternates FAQs

 Note: Travis County Republican Party is abbreviated "TCRP" and Travis County Elections Division is abbreviated "TCED".
+These processes are subject to change at any time.

 How are election judges and alternates assigned?